alephium/docs/docs/full-node/raspberry-pi.md

 ---
 sidebar_position: 30
+title: Full Node on Raspberry Pi
-title: Full node on Raspberry Pi
+sidebar_label: Full node on Raspberry Pi
 ---

-# Running a dockerized full node on a Raspberry Pi 4

 In this guide we'll learn: